smartSenseSolutions/edc-chat-application/deployment/README.md

 The **wallet-stub** service is currently deployed in our shared environment at:[wallet-stub](https://wallet.learn.smartsenselabs.com/ui/swagger-ui/index.html).

+- Make sure your wallet is created in [Wallet stub application](https://wallet.learn.smartsenselabs.com/ui/swagger-ui/index.html) if you are changing or register new BPNs before starting data transfer/chat.
+- You can create wallets just by calling ``https://wallet.learn.smartsenselabs.com/yourBPN/did.json`` URL in the browser.

 If you want to deploy the wallet-stub service in your local environment, follow these steps:

 1. Open the `docker-compose.yaml` file in your project directory.